DonMills/BlogPosts/WorkspacesStrat.md

 Unless you are one of the mythical and fortunate few that can honestly claim to be in the first category, the move to all remote work has likely caused you at least some issues, even if only financial impact for hardware and software costs.

-#### Ok, so how can AWS Workspaces help?
+#### Desktops as a Service?

-AWS Workspaces {link} are a cloud spin on an old idea - Virtual Desktops.
+[AWS Workspaces](https://aws.amazon.com/workspaces/) are a cloud spin on an old idea - Virtual Desktops.
 Wait, no - don't stop reading.
 Give me a minute here.

 We all know that VDI (virtual desktop initiatives) have long been overly complex and expensive.
 While some places still use them, they've fallen out of favor over the years.
-The cost of the storage  alone can be prohibitive.
+The cost of the dedicated storage alone can be prohibitive.

 But you know who has tons of storage and compute power ready?
-AWS.
+AWS!
+And so they offer AWS Workspaces, which they refer to as "Desktops as a Service".

+AWS Workspaces, if you are at all familiar with Amazon Web Services, are the desktop versions of the classic EC2 infrastructure instances.
+They can live inside your AWS Virtual Private Cloud (VPC), and they are provisioned and managed centrally through a dedicated set of tools within the AWS Console.
+Users connect to these instances via a dedicated AWS client that uses the PCoIP (PC over IP protocol) to provide a seemless desktop experience.

+#### Five ways AWS Workspaces can help you today

+1. __Financial__:  I put this first as it is always a huge incentive to be able to provide services at lower cost.
+AWS Workspaces can help in multiple ways here, but a few to consider are:
+    a.
+Cheaper end devices - since AWS Workspaces keep all the compute and storage in the cloud, your users need very minimal in the way of local equipment.
+The Workspaces client runs on most operating systems, as well as Android and IOS.
+So everything from tablets to Chromebooks to lower end Windows laptops are perfectly fine as a display terminal for the remote workspace
+    b.
+1. Provide secured work environment
+1. Increased resiliency
+1. Keep current security posture
+1. utilize current operations tools